 Where to stay in Ios

-On the Rocks have three properties in a beautiful peaceful location near Valmos Beach outside Chora – the five-bedroom Main Villa with infinity pool, the Two Rocks Villas with pool which sleep 12, and the cosy one-bedroom Retreat.
+On the Rocks have five properties in a peaceful location near Valmos Beach outside Chora – the five-bedroom Main Villa with infinity pool, the Two Rocks Villas with pool (sleeps 12), the two Pebbles (sleeps 4) and the cosy Retreat (sleeps 2).
 They have self-catering facilities but also daily housekeeping service and have been designed to be eco-friendly.

 If you prefer to be right in the heart of things, Lofos Village* hotel is just a few minutes’ walk from Chora’s central square.
 It’s built in traditional whitewashed Cycladic style, with views across the town and a swimming pool with sunloungers.

 Or if you’d rather be right by the beach, the Ios Palace Hotel & Spa* overlooks Mylopotas Beach.
 It has a mix of rooms and suites, some of which come with sea-view balconies and private pools.
 There are also three shared pools, a spa, restaurant and pool bar.